 Students may purchase parking permits on a first-come, first-served basis beginning in April for the upcoming Fall/Winter period.
-To purchase a permit payment must be made for the period requested.
-The minimum period that can be purchased is one calendar month.
-Available space will be sold to Winter Term students in January.
-To purchase permits, students must report to the Parking Services office and present vehicle registration, drivers licence, and student identification or letter of acceptance.
+To purchase permits, students must report to the Parking Services office and present vehicle registration, driver's licence, and student identification or letter of acceptance.
+See the University Traffic and Parking Regulations for further information.